fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Send-ServiceFabricClusterHealthReport.md

 ## DESCRIPTION
 The **Send-ServiceFabricClusterHealthReport** cmdlet sends a health report on a Service Fabric cluster.

-The cmdlet sends the report after an interval specified by the **HealthReportSendIntervalInSec** parameter of the Connect-ServiceFabricCluster cmdlet.
+The cmdlet sends the report after an interval specified by the *HealthReportSendIntervalInSec* parameter of the [Connect-ServiceFabricCluster](./Connect-ServiceFabricCluster.md) cmdlet.
 The cluster connection must be kept alive during this time.
 The command is evaluated on the client without reference to running on the health store.
 The report may not be applied in health store even if the command returns success.
 For example, the health store may reject the report because of an invalid parameter, like a stale sequence number.

-To see whether the report was applied in the health store, use the Get-ServiceFabricClusterHealth cmdlet and check that the report appears in the HealthEvents section.
+To see whether the report was applied in the health store, use the G[Get-ServiceFabricClusterHealth](./Get-ServiceFabricClusterHealth.md) cmdlet and check that the report appears in the HealthEvents section.

 To manage Service Fabric clusters, start Windows PowerShell by using the Run as administrator option.
-Before you perform any operation on a Service Fabric cluster, establish a connection to the cluster by using the Connect-ServiceFabricCluster cmdlet and then the Get-ServiceFabricClusterConnection cmdlet.
+Before you perform any operation on a Service Fabric cluster, establish a connection to the cluster by using the **Connect-ServiceFabricCluster** cmdlet and then the [Get-ServiceFabricClusterConnection](./Get-ServiceFabricClusterConnection.md) cmdlet.

 ## EXAMPLES